This article walks through installing Dundas BI on Windows. Users can then access it from any device without additional installations or tools.

 This article shows you how to install and use the Dundas BI sample projects in your instance of Dundas BI, including ready-to-use usage and performance tracking dashboards.

-Deploying Dundas BI using Docker containers allows you to run on the OS or cloud platform of your choice, and use scaling and high availability options such as Kubernetes.
+Deploying Dundas BI using Docker containers allows you to run on the OS or cloud platform of your choice.

 This article describes how to run Dundas BI on Kubernetes using Helm charts for automated scaling and management of Dundas BI containers.